 We are focused on advancing sustainable practices both directly across our own operations and farmer programmes, and indirectly through industry platforms and partnerships.

 To ensure that we comply with social, environmental, and economic principles we have various Sourcing Standards and Tools.
-Among our smallholder sourcing networks in Asia, Africa, and Latin America we have already supported many farmer groups across several coffee-growing areas, which provide organisational structures that allow small-scale growers to pool resources for better prices.
-They also facilitate delivery of training, the set-up of credit systems, as well as the distribution of seedlings and agricultural inputs, such as fertiliser, by Olam and our partners.
+Among our smallholder sourcing networks in Asia, Africa, and Latin America we have already supported many farmer groups, providing organisational structures that allow small-scale growers to pool resources for better prices.
+The groups also allow us to facilitate delivery of training, set-up of credit systems, and distribute seedlings and agricultural inputs, such as fertiliser, either directly or through our partners.

 Our Olam Livelihood Charter (OLC) embraces around 36,000 smallholder coffee farmers in 16 countries.
 It sets out the principles against which we carry out our sustainability initiatives: access to finance, improved yield through training in Good Agricultural Practices, fair labour practices, market access, quality, traceability, social investment, and environmental impact.

-Countries: Côte d'Ivoire, India, Vietnam, Uganda, Honduras, Colombia, Indonesia, Mexico, Peru, Burundi, Zambia and Laos
+Countries where we have existing OLC programmes include Côte d'Ivoire, India, Vietnam, Uganda, Honduras, Colombia, Indonesia, Mexico, Peru, Burundi, Zambia and Laos.

 As part of our purpose to Re-imagine Global Agriculture, in 2018 Olam launched AtSource – one of the most comprehensive sustainable sourcing packages in the B2B marketplace.